jedisct1/libsodium-doc/advanced/ristretto.md

 ## Notes

-As Ristretto encodes a field element that is always smaller than 2^255, and doesn't need to encode a sign, the top bit is not used.
+As Ristretto encodes a field element that is always smaller than 2^255, the top bit is not used.

 It can be thus used by applications to encode additional data.